Natural Resources

 Soil features

-Typical soils of this ecological site formed in deep, rapidly weathered volcanic ash deposited on aa or pahoehoe.
+Typical soils of this ecological site formed in deep to very deep, rapidly weathered volcanic ash deposited on aa or pahoehoe.
 Soil temperature regimes are isomesic.
 Soil moisture regimes are ustic (in most years, dry for more than 90 cumulative days but less than 180 days).

 The volcanic ash soils of the Island of Hawaii are derived mostly from basaltic ash that varies relatively little in chemical composition (Hazlett and Hyndman 1996; Vitousek 2004).
 Most of these volcanic ash soils are classified as Andisols, which have these general management characteristics: ion exchange capacity that varies with pH, but mostly retaining anions such as nitrate; high phosphorus adsorption, which restricts phosphorus availability to plants; excellent physical properties (low bulk density, good friability, weak stickiness, stable soil aggregates) for cultivation, seedling emergence, and plant root growth; resistance to compaction and an ability to recover from compaction following repeated cycles of wetting and drying; and high capacity to hold water that is available to plants.
 These characteristics are due to the properties of the parent material, the clay-size noncrystalline materials formed by weathering, and the soil organic matter accumulated during soil formation (Shoji et al. 1993).